Spanish Breakfast Bangsar

 It is no wonder then that the first restaurant I ever chose to go to after arriving in Kuala Lumpur was the Barcelonian styled Mercat Gastrobar.
 Located in the heart of Bangsar, the welcoming al fresco atmosphere and creative vibe play backdrop to an authentic menu showcasing the best of Catalan fare.

-Spanish tiles, large communal style tables and whole wall artworks enhance the effortless cool factor already in play from Mercat’s history as one of the first, and best, gin bars in KL.
+Spanish tiles, large communal-style tables and whole wall artworks enhance the effortlessly cool factor already in play from Mercat’s history as one of the first, and best, gin bars in KL.
 Their weekend gin special for ladies is a clear reason to visit: between noon and six in the evening, ladies can get two shots of Spanish style gin and tonic, for only RM15+.
-Gins on offer change weekly, are imported directly, and are further enhanced on Sunday afternoons by a live DJ set.
+Gins on offer change weekly, are imported directly and are further enhanced on Sunday afternoons by a live DJ set.

 If Barcelonian tapas, Spanish gin and wine, and Iberico pork, the greatest pork in the world, are not enough to tempt you, then Mercat Barcelona Gastrobar has just introduced another reason: breakfast!
 Served Monday to Friday from ten, and from nine on Saturdays and Sundays, their menu offers a range of Catalan breakfasts including an option to design your own, as well as healthy ‘Mercat jar’ choices, breakfast smoothies, and Juan Valdez coffees.

-Reasons to visit: Authentic Barcelonian cuisine with traditional Catalan flavours.
+Reasons to visit have a Spanish Breakfast in Bangsar: Authentic Barcelonian cuisine with traditional Catalan flavours.
 Try the Torrada with the Botifarra sausage, the Iberico ham, or the Spanish bacon!
 Trade in your daily chain store coffee for a proper Juan Valdez coffee!

 Mercat Barcelona GastroBar